humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **Subject**

-Short line describing the support request.
+Short description of the support request.

 **Description**